 - A Right to Statewide Ballot Referendum.
 The people should be able to work around an unresponsive state legislator by directly petitioning for a ballot referendum.
 This allows the people to directly propose state laws that are then voted on by the people.
 Similar rights exist at the local and federal levels, we must ensure a procedure for it at the state level too so that the people are always the final say.

 - A Right to Self-Governance.
 A Constitutional amendment declaring that municipalities have a right to self-governance free from "pre-emption" by state officials.
-If state officials fail to act on important issues, municipalities should always have the right to take action themselves.
+If state officials fail to act on important issues such as protecting our environment, municipalities should always have the right to take action themselves.

 - Proportional Representation and Ranked Choice Voting.
 A proportional representation system can eliminate the effects of gerrymandering and ensure that all communities are properly represented in a legislative body.
 Many countries around the world already use a form of proportional representation, and cities in the US are beginning to adopt it.
 Maine recently adopted ranked choice voting.
 Pennsylvania must adopt proportional representation for all state and local legislative bodies, and ranked choice for single-winner executive or judicial offices.